-How To Improve Website Speed & Lift Your Conversion RateLast Updated: January 13, 2020
+Improve Website Speed To Increase Your Conversion RateLast Updated: May 7, 2020

 The speed of your website is crucial to succeeding online.
-In this post, we’re going to show you how your website speed can affect your conversion rate and the ways to improve it.
+In this post, we’re going to show you how to improve website speed and hopefully increase your conversion rate at the same time.

 In the words of Micky from the Rocky films – “We need speed.
 Speed’s what we need.
 Greasy, fast speed!”